In a bloody year in Minneapolis, one gun could be key to solving 14 shootings

 The last person to possess the Glock .45, according to police, was a man named Jarvae Somerville.

-In July, Minneapolis police were investigating 28-year-old Sommerville in connection with a shooting on the North Side.
+In July, Minneapolis police were investigating 28-year-old Somerville in connection with a shooting on the North Side.
 Officers followed him to A & J Fish and Chicken on East Lake Street.
-When Somerville saw the officers, he darted through the back of the restaurant, then pushed into a small private bathroom off the kitchen, according to a sworn affidivat from an ATF agent underlying the complaint.
+When Somerville saw the officers, he darted through the back of the restaurant, then pushed into a small private bathroom off the kitchen, according to a sworn affidavit from an ATF agent underlying the complaint.

-Minneapolis police officer Andrew Schroeder chased after him, and the two tangled in the bathroom, ripping the sink out of the wall and tearing the seat off the toilet as Schroeder eventually wrestled him to the ground, according to the charges.
+Minneapolis police officer Andrew Schroeder chased after him, and the two tangled in the bathroom, ripping a sink out of the wall and tearing the seat off a toilet as Schroeder eventually wrestled him to the ground, according to the charges.

-The Glock .45 fell out of Sommerville’s waist band and landed on the bathroom tile, the charges say.
+The Glock .45 fell out of Somerville's waistband and landed on the bathroom tile, the charges say.

 After Somerville's arrest, the gun went to a crime lab for NIBIN testing.
 To examine the gun's signature, lab technicians fire it into a large metal tank.
 Water inside slows the bullet and a net catches the shell casing intact.
 Then they put the shell into the NIBIN system, which takes 3-D images of the shell and sends them to an ATF lab in Alabama.
 Analysts there study micro-impressions left by the gun's breech block and firing pin, and compare them to markings in shell casings taken from other crime scenes.
 A match is not enough evidence to file charges, but it creates new leads for police to follow through traditional investigative methods.

-On July 10, two days after Minneapolis police took the gun off Sommerville, a NIBIN report was placed on U.S. Assistant Attorney Amber Brennan’s desk.
+On July 10, two days after Minneapolis police took the gun off Somerville, a NIBIN report was placed on Assistant U.S. Attorney Amber Brennan's desk.

 It showed 14 hits.